California Thomas Fire, Largest Wildfire In Nearly 90 Years, Is Finally Out After Raging On For Half A Year

-The largest wildfire that Southern California has seen since 1932 is finally declared extinguished, more than six months after it broke out, CNN reports.
+The largest wildfire that Southern California has seen since 1932 has finally been declared extinguished, more than six months after it broke out, CNN reports.

 The news comes from the U.S. Forest Service, which made the announcement on June 1.
 According to the sources, Los Padres National Forest officials have formally stated on Friday that the Thomas Fire is “declared out.”